CURRENT PROJECT STATUS:

 Customer Advisory Committee

-In 2015, the Longview City Council and Beacon Hill Water & Sewer District commissioners appointed a Customer Advisory Committee (CAC) to recommend a preferred water supply option for the community.
-After reviewing all available options, the CAC recommended developing a new source on the Cowlitz River using horizontal collector wells.
-In March, 2016 CAC reconvened to discuss the results of exploratory well drilling and recommended we continue investigating the Riverside Park and/or Rocky Point sites.
-For more information about the CAC and its objectives, visit www.LongviewWater.org.
+In 2015, the City Council and BHWSD commissioners appointed a Customer Advisory Committee (CAC) to review water supply options.
+After considering options, the CAC recommended developing a new source on the Cowlitz River using horizontal collector wells.
+In March, 2016 the CAC reconvened to discuss the results of exploratory drilling and recommended further investigating Riverside Park and/or Rocky Point.

 Frequently Asked Questions: